 Advocates turned out at the November 4, 2021 meeting of the MPC to ask policymakers to improve the draft plan and allow more time for the public to be engaged.

-The draft plan also is not projected to change travel patterns significantly, to move more people move away from driving when possible.
+The draft plan also is not projected to change travel patterns significantly, to move more people away from driving when possible.
 It therefore does far too little to slow climate change, and the draft simply assumes that auto-centric sprawl will continue as the dominant land-use policy.

 “Having started my transportation career back in 1998 looking at TransPlan, I must say that I am very encouraged by the interest and responsiveness of policymakers today.
 I believe we have a huge opportunity and responsibility to encourage them to do things differently and better,” Zako said.